ENCCS/python-perf/content/optimize.md

 Cupy, "Pre-compiled / JIT", "Cython / C / C++", "Function or Expression", "Numpy and Scipy", "Drop-in alternative for Numpy.
 Supports CUDA and ROCm GPUs"
 :::

-In this example we shall demonstrate **Cython** via a package called **Transonic** .
-Transonic lets you switch between Cython, Numba, Pythran and to some extent Jax using very similar syntax

 ### Refactoring